Zedonboy/Famone/README.md

 Error

-WalletConnect cannot be built with vite yet., try to fix this
+WalletConnect cannot be built with vite yet.
+I am trying to fix this

 for now use